-Ours is a department of political science, but it is also a department of political philosophy and a department of government.
+We are a department of political science, but our department is also a department of political philosophy and a department of government.
 We feel a kinship with biology, psychology, sociology, and economics, and also with philosophy, history, and literature.
-We embrace the broader term “politics” over narrower terms like “government” and “political science” because it better reflects the breadth of our mission and interests.
+We embrace the broader term politics over narrower terms like government and political science because it better reflects the breadth of our mission and interests.

 Cornell's block schedule allows us to routinely blend political theory with real-world practice.
 With several hours of uninterrupted time each day, our courses are able to explore topics in depth and make use of a wide range of learning activities.
 For example: